gnss-ro/aws-opendata/awsgnssroutils/README.md

 Again, the same is true for NASA Earthdata, which serves as an interface to data on the NASA Earth Science Data and Information Systems' DAACs.
-Finally, of course, the user must set the defaults for access to the AWS RO repository as described above. <span style="color:red">All but the AWS RO repository defaults will be stored in the file "~/.collocation", which is created with user read-write permissions only.</span> The AWS RO repository defaults are stored in "~/.awsgnssroutilsrc".
+Finally, of course, the user must set the defaults for access to the AWS RO repository as described above. **All but the AWS RO repository defaults will be stored in the file "~/.collocation", which is created with user read-write permissions only.** The AWS RO repository defaults are stored in "~/.awsgnssroutilsrc".
 Since the latter does not contain a password or secret key, it is assigned no exclusive access permissions.